huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_peering_connection.md

 * `peer_tenant_id` - (Optional, String) The Tenant ID of the accepter/peer VPC of the specific VPC Peering Connection to retrieve.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

-* `name` - (Optional, String) The name of the specific VPC Peering Connection to retrieve.
+* `description` - The description of the VPC Peering Connection.